 As far as I know, there are no baggage transfer companies that operate along the route.
 However, many accommodation providers will offer to transport your stuff to your next stop.
 Alternatively, you can make arrangements with local taxi firms.
 If you want to have baggage transfer arranged for the whole route, your best bet is to book a guided or self-guided tour.

-I think you will have an easier time finding a place to sleep if you decide to camp on the Path—no matter how you split up the sections.
+I think you will have an easier time finding a place to sleep if you decide to camp on the Path, no matter how you split up the sections.
 The list of campsites on the official website of the ACP is a bit outdated, but you will find plenty of great options on the ScottishCamping website.
-On top of the fact that there are designated campgrounds at convenient intervals along the route, you’ll be happy to know that wild camping is perfectly legal in Scotland.
-Ayrshire in particular is a popular destination for wild camping.
-If you want to wild camp along the route, check out what the SOAC has to say about the topic.
+On top of the fact that there are designated campgrounds at convenient intervals along the route, you’ll be happy to know that wild camping is allowed in Scotland.
+Ayrshire, in particular, is a popular destination for wild camping.
+If you want to wild camp along the route, check out what the SOAC says about the topic.

 Wildlife Along the Ayrshire Coast

 To say that the Ayrshire coastline has interesting wildlife would be an understatement.
 The first few sections of the ACP are a part of the fascinating Galloway and Southern Ayrshire Biosphere.
 I was a quiet and observant walker, so I saw a few weasels, stoats, white hares, foxes, otters, basking sharks, porpoises, seals, roe deer, and wild goats.
 I’d say I spotted a few pheasants as well but the truth is that they spotted me first.
 After walking just a half a mile of the Path, a few of these feathered creatures startled me with their squawking.
 They kept catching me off guard for the first couple of days.

 Other FAQs About the Ayrshire Coastal Path